 Then he joined APM, and everything started to change.

 When Tansy was just three weeks old, a stroke damaged the left hemisphere of her brain.
-The lasting impact meant Tansy grew up with the restricted use of her right eye, arm and leg.

 Unfortunately to some employers, Tansy was only useful as long as their six month subsidy for hiring a person with disability lasted.